 Ann, a South Armagh woman, was a community worker who continued to empower women and ethnic minorities to make a difference right up until her death in 2014.
 She also loved being physically active and enjoyed running, kayaking and walking with her family and friends.

-Earlier this year, Daisy and Ann’s youngest daughter, Holly, took part in a podcast with the Community Foundation about how setting up the Trust has helped them to feel connected to their Mum and to carry on her work.
+Earlier this year, Ann’s youngest daughter, Daisy, took part in a podcast with the Community Foundation about how setting up the Trust has helped them to feel connected to their Mum and to carry on her work.
 Listen here.